bretonics/scripter/README.md

 In this example, the program will create a perl file named myPerlFile.pl in the current directory where it was run.

+###Add to Path
-Best practice dictates adding the absolute path of scripter to your $PATH variable so you can call it at any location.
+Best practice dictates adding the absolute path of scripter to your `$PATH variable` so you can call it from any location.